FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 Except in the case of Neumann conditions everywhere, the problem \eqref{eqn::v-poisson} is well posed when $\kappa\geq \kappa_0>0$.

 !!! note
-	If we have only Neumann boundary condition, linear algebra tells us that the right hand side must be orthogonal to the kernel of the operator for the solution to exist.
+	If we have only the Neumann boundary condition, linear algebra tells us that the right hand side must be orthogonal to the kernel of the operator for the solution to exist.
 One way of writing the compatibility condition is:

 	$$
 	 \int_{\Omega} f \,d\omega + \int_{\Gamma} b \,d\gamma=0